ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

   A report SHOULD be sent to each listed URI provided in the DMARC record.
 ~~~

-##  Domain Existence Test {#domain-existence-test}

-RFC 7489 used the test specified in [@RFC5321] to determine a domain's existence.
-This test requires up to three DNS lookups for the MX, A, and AAAA RRs for the
-name in question.

-This version of the protocol relies solely on the test for existence
-as defined in [@RFC8020].
-If a query for a name returns NXDOMAIN, then
-the name does not exist.

 ##  General Editing and Formatting